gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 finds solutions for cryptographic hashes and symmetric keys in the square root of the hash size or key size respectively.
 This can be neutralized by simply doubling the key size.
 Enforcing the collision resistance of cryptographic hash functions (CHFs) already requires doubling the hash size, so Grover is neutralized for CHFs by this.

+## BHT Algorithm

+combines aspects of the birthday attack with Grover's algorithm.
+It theoretically splits the effective key length into 1/3, but that would require quantum random access memory (QRAM), which we do not have yet.
+Without QRAM it still splits the effective key length to 2/5.

 ## Shor's Algorithm